pijng/prep/README.md

 **Important:**
   * `-a` flag is required to recompile all your project, otherwise go compiler might do nothing and use cached build
-  * `<absolute/path/to/project>` is and absolute path to the root of your project.
+  * `<absolute/path/to/project>` is an absolute path to the root of your project.
 If you run `go build` from the root of the project – simply specify `$PWD` as an argument.

 ### Run the final binary: